Martha's Vineyard Sign Language: Native American influences

 The main influences of native sign languages are likely from Eastern Woodlands Algonquian sign language.

 Given the location of Martha’s Vineyard, the Massachusetts and Wampanoag likely had the most significant linguistic influences on the island.
 Massachusett was also used as a common spoken language of peoples throughout New England and Long Island, particularly in a simplified pidgin form.
 The missionary John Eliot learned the language from bilingual translators and interpreters.

 Prior to the introduction of literacy by the missionary Eliot, the Massachusett-speaking peoples were mainly an orally transmitted culture, with social taboos, mores, customs, legends, history, knowledge and traditions passed from the elders to the next generation through song, stories and discussion.
-With peoples from further away, speakers switched to a pidgin variety of Massachusett used across New England, but when spoken language failed, sign language was used.
+With peoples from farther away, speakers switched to a pidgin variety of Massachusett used across New England, but when spoken language failed, sign language was used.

 Little is known about the Eastern Woodlands Algonquian sign language other than its usage.
 Lenape were often recruited in the wars with the Indians of the west because of their ability to effectively communicate in silence.
-The sign language of the Wampanoag of Martha's Vineyard likely influenced MVSL, due to the shared interactions of the Wompanoag with the large population of English colonists who were deaf and signed.
+The sign language of the Wampanoag of Martha's Vineyard likely influenced MVSL, due to the shared interactions of the Wampanoag with the large population of English colonists who were deaf and signed.
 In this manner, Eastern Woodlands Algonquian sign language likely influenced the emergence of American Sign Language (ASL), and thus all the globally descended languages of ASL as well.
 Martha's Vineyard Sign Language went extinct at the beginning of the twentieth century, but many of its users were influential in the development of ASL.
 Little is known of it other than its existence, but it was likely similar in scope and usage such as extant Plains Indian Sign Language.